Forrest-Z/movel_seirios_msgs/src/autodock-chargingstation/src/camera_lidar_docking_charging_station/README.md

-## Camera Lidar Docking
+# Camera Lidar Docking #

 The package is responsible for docking the robot to the charging station.
 We use aruco markers detected by the camera and a lidar point cloud.
-The code searches for an ruco marker in the camera image and also simultaneously searches for the cluster of the charging dock taking into consideration the intensity values from the charging station and its geometrical length.
+The code searches for an aruco marker in the camera image and also simultaneously searches for the cluster of the charging dock taking into consideration the intensity values from the charging station and its geometrical length.
 When both the marker and charging station are detected by camera and lidar simultaneously, only then the navigation starts.
 The robot tries to align itself in the middle of the charging station which also considers that the aruo marker centre and the charger centre coincides.

 Obstacle detection is also taken care of by the code.
 If any obstacle is present in front of the robot given that the robot is away from the marker, it will stop and wait for the obstacle to clear.
 If the obstacle doesn't move, the program terminates after waiting for a specific period of time, a parameter that can be changed in the yaml file present in the config folder.